pce-devel/Etripator/README.txt

 	                     missing size) means that the disassembly will stop when a RTS or RTI instruction is found.
 	                     This field is mandatory for data sections.
+	* id               : section id.
+If this option is set, all the label will be postfixed with this value.
+						 Otherwise the section index will be used.

 There must be only one occurence of each field per section.